 The Vengeance DDR5 kits, as you can probably already tell, aren’t as flashy as the Dominator Platinum kits.
 Hence, they go easy on the pockets.
 The 32GB model retails for $289.99, while the 64GB demands a $614.99 price tag.
 Corsair is offering a lifetime warranty with these kits, unlike some other manufacturers who’re still stuck at a 3-year warranty period.

-TeamGroup T-Force Delta RGB DDR5 Memory
+Alternate best RGB DDR5 kit: TeamGroup T-Force Delta RGB DDR5 Memory

 TeamGroup’s original DDR5, as we mentioned, was a barebones unit with a naked PCB design and no integrated spreader.
-It doesn’t necessarily affects the performance of the kit, but TeamGroup knows their market very well.
+It doesn’t necessarily affect the performance of the kit, but TeamGroup knows their market very well.
 And that’s exactly why the company quickly followed it up with a stylish DDR5 module as a part of its T-Force Delta RGB memory kit series.
 These modules take the battle to the main stage, competing for the top spot in the best-looking unbuffered DIMM category.
 These new kits have a sophisticated heat spreader and a bunch of addressable RGBs to add more bling to your build.

 The new heat-spreader design, however, isn’t similar to its Xtreem DDR4 ARGB kit from earlier.
-We believe a follow up to that is also in the cards, but the Delta DDR5 modules aren’t looking too shabby either.
+We believe a follow-up to that is also in the cards, but the Delta DDR5 modules aren’t looking too shabby either.
 These new modules feature a unique design with sharp edges on the top along with RGB LEDs.
-Only top bar has RGB lights now as opposed to the entire module being kitted with RGB.
+Only the top bar has RGB lights now as opposed to the entire module being kitted with RGB.
 TeamGroup doesn’t have its own lighting control software but you’ll be able to customize them using the motherboard’s software.
 The company says it supplied these modules to a bunch of motherboards makers including ASUS, MSI, ASRock, and more to make sure their supporting software works with these sticks.